aefarrell/aefarrell.github.io/_posts/2021-04-10-turbulent_jet_example.md

 ## References

-+ <a name="ccps-1999">AIChE/CCPS</a>.
-1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
++ <a name="ccps-1999">AIChE/CCPS</a>. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers, 1999.
-+ <a name="bird-2007">Bird</a>, R. Byron, Warren E. Stewart, and Edwin N. Lightfoot.
-2007. *Transport Phenomena, Revised 2nd ed.* Hoboken: John Wiley & Sons. [archive](https://archive.org/details/transportphenome0000bird_n8h5)
++ <a name="bird-2007">Bird</a>, R. Byron, Warren E. Stewart, and Edwin N. Lightfoot. *Transport Phenomena, Revised 2nd ed.* Hoboken: John Wiley & Sons, 2007. [archive](https://archive.org/details/transportphenome0000bird_n8h5)
 + <a name="kaye-2018">Kaye</a>, Nigel B., Abdul A. Khan, and Firat Y. Testik.
-2018.
 "Environmental Fluid Mechanics" in *Handbook of Environmental Engineering*.
 Edited by Myer Kutz.
-New York: John Wiley & Sons
+New York: John Wiley & Sons, 2018.
-+ <a name="lees-1996">Lees</a>, Frank P. 1996. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann
++ <a name="lees-1996">Lees</a>, Frank P. *Loss Prevention in the Process Industries*, 2nd ed.
+Oxford: Butterworth-Heinemann, 1996.
 + <a name="long-1963">Long</a>, V.D.
 "Estimation of the Extent of Hazard Areas Around a Vent," *Second Symposium On Chemical Process Hazards* (1963): 6-14
 + <a name="poleshaw-2013">Poleshaw</a>, Yury V., and V.V.
 Golub.
-2011.
-"Jets" in *[Thermopedia](https://www.thermopedia.com/content/903/)* [doi:10.1615/AtoZ.j.jets](https://dx.doi.org/10.1615/AtoZ.j.jets)
+"Jets" in *[Thermopedia](https://www.thermopedia.com/content/903/)* 2013. [doi:10.1615/AtoZ.j.jets](https://dx.doi.org/10.1615/AtoZ.j.jets)
 + <a name="poling-2007">Poling</a>, Bruce E., George H. Thomson, Daniel G. Friend, Richard L. Rowley, and W. Vincent Wilding.
-2007.
 "Physical and Chemical Data" in *Perry's Chemical Engineers' Handbook, 8th ed.* Edited by Don W. Green.
-New York: McGraw Hill
+New York: McGraw Hill, 2007.
-+ <a name="revill-1992">Revill</a>, B. K. 1992.
-"Jet mixing" in *Mixing in the Process Industries, 2nd ed.* Edited by N. Harnby, M.F.
++ <a name="revill-1992">Revill</a>, B. K. "Jet mixing" in *Mixing in the Process Industries*, 2nd ed.
+Edited by N. Harnby, M.F.
 Edwards, and A. W. Nienow.
-Oxford: Butterworth-Heinemann
+Oxford: Butterworth-Heinemann, 1992.